lannonbr/puppeteer-screenshot-action/README.md

 # Puppeteer Screenshot Action

 A GitHub Action to open Puppeteer and take a screenshot of the page.
 The screenshot will be saved to `$GITHUB_WORKSPACE/screenshots/screenshot-${timestamp}.png` where the timestamp is the unix timestamp of when the image was taken.
+You can change the name of the saved screenshot in the config.

 More on GitHub Actions [here](https://github.com/features/actions)